rzand-in/public/AWS_first_steps_from_AZURE/README.md

 From withing an account I cannot create another account.

-I was acle to add a new account un=sing the same email address used to create the first account but I had to add something between the first part of the address and the '@' symbol e.g.: if the email used for the first account was name.surname@domain.tld the email for the second accound can be name.surname+1@domain.tld
+I was able to add a new account un=sing the same email address used to create the first account but I had to add something between the first part of the address and the '@' symbol e.g.: if the email used for the first account was name.surname@domain.tld the email for the second accound can be name.surname+1@domain.tld

 Otherwise I would receive an email stating: